opentable/octopress/source/_posts/2013-08-16-grunt-plus-vagrant-equals-acceptance-test-heaven.markdown

 date: 2013-08-16 15:32
 comments: true
 author: aroyle
-categories: [grunt, vagrant, acceptance testing]
+categories: [Grunt, Vagrant, Acceptance tests, Automation]
 ---
 My continued love affair with Grunt reached a new high the other day, when I combined [Vagrant][2] with my [Grunt deployment tasks][1] and test runners.